 - Be brief, be brilliant, and be gone.
 10 minutes of golden nuggets will have far more value and impact than 30 minutes of technical drivel, no matter how earth shattering the result. - Your audience is most interested in the ideas you present that can be applied to their own work.
 Try to ask yourself what kind of a talk you would expect, based on the title of your session and the title of your paper, if you were in the audience.
 For example, suppose you were giving a talk entitled "Optimizing Batch Sizes in a Mixed-Product Sawmill" in a session entitled "Application of Simulation to Scheduling Problems."
-In order to establish a frame of reference for your audience, you would have to explain some of the peculiarities of sawing logs.
+To establish a frame of reference for your audience, you would have to explain some of the peculiarities of sawing logs.
 However, if you took ten minutes to explain all the difficulties of slicing logs lengthwise and five minutes to explain all the difficulties of cutting logs to length, you would bore your audience to tears.
-With such an unusual topic, you could reasonably expect that no one in your audience would be concerned with an identical problem.
-On the other hand, your audience might contain persons concerned with simulating the scheduling of painting batches of similarly colored automobiles, or refining batches of petroleum-based products.
+With such an unusual topic, you could expect that no one in your audience would be concerned with an identical problem.
+On the other hand, your audience might contain people concerned with simulating the scheduling of painting batches of similarly colored automobiles, or refining batches of petroleum-based products.
 These scheduling problems might have something in common with sawmill scheduling.
 The keys to success in giving a good presentation in such a session are (1) establishing a frame of reference for the audience, and (2) treating the subject broadly enough to encompass the range of interests of attendees that could be expected at such a session. - You may have as little as 15-20 minutes to give your presentation (in a multiple-paper session).
-It probably took you days or weeks to write the paper upon which your presentation is based.
+It took you days or weeks to write the paper upon which your presentation is based.
 Furthermore, the work upon which your paper is based may have taken weeks, months, or even years.
-Because your work took so much of your time, it is entirely understandable if you are ego-involved with your work.
-There's nothing wrong with being proud of your work; in fact, if you're not proud of your work, something is wrong.
-However, don't let your pride lead you into thinking that your audience must absorb each and every detail of your work.
-If you try to present too many details in a short period of time, your audience will quickly tire. - Space your slides evenly over time.
+Because your work takes so much of your time, it is entirely understandable if you are ego-involved with your work.
+There is nothing wrong with being proud of your work; in fact, if you are not proud of your work, something is wrong.
+However, do not let your pride lead you into thinking that your audience must absorb each detail of your work.
+If you try to present too many details in a brief period, your audience will quickly tire. - Space your slides evenly over time.
 For a typical SCS presentation, the average time per slide should be 1-2 minutes.
-If you flip slides too frequently, there's not enough time for ideas to sink in.
+If you - flip slides too frequently, there's not enough time for ideas to sink in.
 This can be extremely frustrating for your audience.
 On the other hand, if you talk about a single slide for more than several minutes, you strain the attention span of the audience.
 Practice the timing of your presentation.
 If you find that you spend more than several minutes on a single slide, consider making several more detailed slides. - The audience is very broad based.
 Keep presentations "critical capability" based.
-Only a small part of the audience will understand your detailed technical discussions, so concentrate on what this research data, test results, etc. means, what is revolutionary, how is the State of the Art changed? - One good way to measure the structure of your presentation is to ask yourself how a technically unknowledgeable reporter would report what you say.
-A well-structured presentation should be like a Mozart concerto, providing structure that is evident and pleasing to the average listener, but simultaneously containing nuances that can be appreciated by the expert. - Be dynamic, not static.
-If you choose to anchor yourself behind the podium, vary the tone and intensity of your voice.
-Get out from behind the podium or use a laser pointer to be more animated. - Avoid charts with many similar bullets; if it is not critical to your presentation get it off the charts.
+Only a small part of the audience will understand your detailed technical discussions, so concentrate on what this research data, test results, etc. means, what is revolutionary, how is the State of the Art changed? - One safe way to measure the structure of your presentation is to ask yourself how a technically unknowledgeable reporter would report what you say.
+A well-structured presentation should be like a Mozart concerto, providing v2 Page 1